i3-Market-V3-Public-Repository/SP3-SCGBSSW-CR-ConflictResolverService/README.md

 }
 ```

-Copy `config.template.ts` to `config.ts` and fill the OIDC client metadata from those received.
+Copy `env.template` to `.env` and fill the OIDC client metadata from those received, basically set `CLIENT_ID` to received `client_id`, `CLIENT_SECRET` to `client_secret`, and `TOKEN_SIGNING_ALG` to `id_token_signed_response_alg`.

+Besides the OIDC you may need to define the public uri of your server, since it is likely that you run this service behind a TLS reverse proxy.
+Just set `PUBLIC_URI` to your server address.

+> If you find it more convenient, you can pass the previous variables as environment variables to node instead of using the `.env` file.

 Point your browser to `/oidc/login/consumer` to init a consumer login process, or to `/oidc/login/provider` to init the provider one.
 You will need to download the i3Market wallet.
-Once the process is completed, you will get a valid access token that you can use as a bearer token to access the protected resource in `/claim`.
+Once the process is completed, you will get a valid access token that you can use as a bearer token to access the protected endpoints `/verification` and `/dispute`.